This complete article about Pomeranian health issues has been fact-checked by Dr. Muqeet Mushtaq.

 Gonad Descent Abnormalities

 Male Pomeranians may have the abnormal descent of their male parts (one or both).
-If this is the case, castration is the routine route taken.
+If this is the case, castration is the usual route taken.
 Ignoring this issue (which is thought to be inherited) can place the pup at a higher risk of testicular cancer.

 Pomeranians are Health Tested for the following: